 HSBC was founded in 1865.
-During the first four decades of its history, HSBC’s strategy was based on the existence of a liberal international political system characterized by the relatively free movement of capital and labour and the cooperation of individuals of many nationalities.
+During its first four decades, HSBC’s strategy was based on the existence of a liberal international political system characterized by the relatively free movement of capital and labour and the cooperation of individuals of many nationalities.
 From the 1860s, the bank had many German clients.
 This business practice was regarded as entirely legitimate by most British people in the late Victorian period.
-It also made sense in view of the cosmopolitan nature of the European population of coastal China.
-After 1841, Western nations acquired privileges in China that allowed their merchants to reside in an increasing number of so-called “treaty ports.”
-Businessmen of all Western nationalities were free to do business in treaty ports in all regions of China (Kayaoglu, 2010; Cassel, 2012).
-Western economic expansion into China was marked by frequent cooperative action by Western governments intent on forcing the Qing dynasty to open the country up to trade (Rowe, 2010, 236).
-A shared consciousness of “whiteness” united the Westerners living in the treaty ports and gave them a sense of unity against the Chinese majority (Farrer, 2010).
-In this context, the social construct of race was more important than the social construct of nationality.

-Prior to 1914, the authorities welcomed migrants of every European nationality into the Crown Colony of Hong Kong (Mak, 2004).
-German and other foreign firms were placed on a level playing field in Hong Kong, where neither the court system nor the executive branch of government displayed favouritism towards British firms.
+It also made sense in view of the cosmopolitan nature of the European population of coastal China and the frequent cooperation in China of European governments (Kayaoglu, 2010; Cassel, 2012; Rowe, 2010, 236).
+Prior to 1914, the authorities welcomed migrants of every European nationality into Hong Kong (Mak, 2004).
+German and other foreign firms were placed on a level playing field in the Crown Colony, where neither the court system nor the executive branch of government displayed favouritism towards British firms.
 On the eve of the First World War, Hong Kong was home to “some 15 or 20 German” businesses “of varying importance, with some 150 German employees.”
 Germans were “admitted readily to the clubs and the social life and sports of the colony.”
 The German firms controlled a third of the trade of Hong Kong, “excluding the trade done by the Chinese themselves,” and completely dominated particular branches of commerce.
 British cotton textile manufacturers seeking to reach consumers in the interior of China preferred to rely on the more efficient German distributors rather than on British trading companies such as Jardine Matheson (Manchester Guardian, 18 April 1916).

 In addition to the purely German concerns in Hong Kong, there were a number of mixed companies that were jointly managed and owned by Germans and Britons (Liébert, 1906, 864).
 In other words, the lines between “British” and “German” business were blurred.
-Prior to August 1914, both British government officials and a large segment part of the British financial press had regarded this blurring as entirely legitimate.
+Prior to August 1914, both British government officials and a large segment part of the British financial press had regarded such blurring as entirely legitimate.
 In April 1913, London’s Daily Telegraph printed a letter from a reader who was clearly opposed to HSBC’s dealings with the German armament manufacturer Krupp.
-This reader complained that this trading with nefarious German firms was regarded as legitimate both the civil servants of the Foreign Office, the leaders of two main political parties in Britain, and “the majority of the leading newspapers” (letter reprinted in South China Morning Post, 29 April 1913).
-Cooperation between German and British firms was also the norm in Shanghai’s International Settlement.
-Here, Westerners of various nationalities worked together in a variety of business enterprises and no group of Westerners was numerically predominant.
-In October 1915, the Settlement was home to 18,519 citizens from thirty foreign countries, the largest groups being 5,521 Britons, 1,448 Americans, 1,425 Germans, and 1,352 Portuguese.
-The foreigners living in the International Settlement were massively outnumbered by the approximately 1,500,000 people in the Shanghai conurbation (Pott, 1928, 221).
+This reader complained that HSBC’s trading with nefarious German firms was regarded as legitimate both the civil servants of the Foreign Office, the leaders of two main political parties in Britain, and “the majority of the leading newspapers” (letter reprinted in South China Morning Post, 29 April 1913).